Learning to Optimize via Information-Directed Sampling: Computational results

 We also include Bayes UCB \cite{kaufmann2012bayesian} and a version of GP-UCB that was tuned, as in Subsection \ref{subsec: independent normal experiment}, to minimize its average regret.
 Each of these displays performance that is competitive with that of IDS.
 These algorithms are heuristics, in the sense that the way their confidence bounds are constructed differ significantly from those of linear UCB algorithms that are known to satisfy theoretical guarantees.

 As discussed in Subsection \ref{subsec: independent normal experiment}, unlike IDS, KG takes the time horizon $T$ as an input, and explores less aggressively when there are fewer time periods remaining.
-Table \ref{table: linear KG varying time horizon} compares IDS to KG over several different time horzions.
-Even though IDS does not exploit knowledge of the time horizon, it is competitve with KG over short time horizons.
+Table \ref{table: linear KG varying time horizon} compares IDS to KG over several different time horizons.
+Even though IDS does not exploit knowledge of the time horizon, it is competitive with KG over short time horizons.

+In this experiment, KG* appears to offer a small improvement over standard KG, but as shown in the next subsection, it is much more computationally burdensome.
+To save computational resources, we have only executed 500 independent trails of the KG* algorithm.